-We will therefore need to ensure we are making the best use of all our resources and can provide sustainable services.
+We will therefore need to ensure we are making the best use of all our resources, skills and expertise and can provide sustainable services.
+This will ensure sufficient capacity and good quality services to respond to the needs of people in Cwm Taf.
 To do this will involve a range of service reviews or service redesign, workforce modernisation and performance improvement.